Air Hamburg

-Air Hamburg Luftverkehrsgesellschaft mbH (also known as AIR HAMBURG) is an open-base charter airline headquartered in Hamburg, Germany.
+Air Hamburg Luftverkehrsgesellschaft mbH (also known as Air Hamburg) is an open-base charter airline headquartered in Hamburg, Germany.
 According to its own statement, it is the "largest provider of charter business aviation in Europe".

 In 2001, two entrepreneurs (Floris Helmers and Alexander Lipsky) founded Flugschule Hamburg - a commercial aviation school.
 In 2005, under a newly established company name, Air Hamburg, and with their single and twin-engine aircraft, they began offering regular round-trip flights to nearby areas including Germany's northern islands, such as Heligoland, Juist, Norderney and Sylt.
 Due to the increasing number of private charter requests, the Air Hamburg Private Jets brand was founded in 2006.

 In February 2022, Air Hamburg was acquired by Vista Global Holding, the parent company of VistaJet and XOJET.
 Alongside Air Hamburg, Air Hamburg Technik, based at Baden Airpark, and Executive Handling, based at the Hamburg Business Aviation Center (GAT), were also acquired.
 The Flugschule Hamburg and Café Himmelschreiber remain in the ownership of the two original founders Helmers and Lipsky.

-Services

-Air Hamburg consists of 3 business units:

-Air Hamburg Private Jets

-Since April 2006, Air Hamburg has been a full-service aviation provider based in Hamburg.
-The large-scale group of companies employs over 700 people.
-Air Hamburg Private Jets is Air Hamburg’s main business unit and the largest European charter airline for business jets.

-Executive Handling

-Executive Handling is located at the Hamburg Airport Business Aviation Center (GAT).
-The Ground Handling Managers take care of the handling and processing of ground operations of arriving and departing jets at the GAT.

-Air Hamburg Technik

-Air Hamburg Technik was established in 2016 and is qualified to service the following aircraft types: